landbird111/log4net-logdna/README.md

-log4net-loggly
+log4net-logdn
 ==============

-Custom log4net appenders for importing logging events to loggly.
+Custom log4net appenders for importing logging events to logdna.
 It’s asynchronous and will send logs in the background without blocking your application.
-Check out Loggly's [.Net logging documentation](https://www.loggly.com/docs/net-logs/) to learn more.
+Check out Logdna's [.Net logging documentation](https://www.logdna.com/docs/net-logs/) to learn more.

 **Note:** This library supports both .NET 4.0 and .NET Standard 2.0.
 Please see the section **[.NET Core Support](README.md#net-core-support)** below.

-Download log4net-loggly package from NuGet.
+Download log4net-logdna package from NuGet.
 Use the following command.

-    Install-Package log4net-loggly
+    Install-Package log4net-logdna

-Add the following code in your web.config to configure LogglyAppender in your application
+Add the following code in your web.config to configure LogdnaAppender in your application
 ```xml
 <configSections>
     <section name="log4net" type="log4net.Config.Log4NetConfigurationSectionHandler, log4net" />